 First mentioned in Star Trek II, The Kobayashi Maru is legendary in Trek fandom as the infamous no-win scenario simulation that Academy cadets must face.
 Julia Ecklar gives us a look into how Kirk, Chekov, Sulu, and Scott faced the simulation while dealing with a literal life-and-death situation.
 The accounts are personal to each man as we get a glimpse of these characters when they were just cadets, personally I can not pick one as the best of the four however I will say that Ecklar’s version of Kirk’s creative solution is more impressive than presented in the 2009 Star Trek film.
-I would have preferred to have given this 4.5 stars instead of 4, but this is by far the best Star Trek novel I’ve read and I found it difficult to put down.
+This is by far the best Star Trek novel I’ve read and I found it difficult to put down.

 The premise of Timetrap by David Dvorkin is a slight of hand that the reader falls for from the experience of James Kirk, who himself falls for the Klingon deception.
 The Enterprise encounters a Klingon Bird-of-Prey in Federation territory near the Tholian space, Kirk beams over in an attempt to grab a Klingon for questioning only for the ship to disappear as the result of an interstellar storm that also affects the Enterprise.
 Kirk waits up among Klingons supposedly 100 years in the future during a period called “The Great Peace” between the Federation and Klingons to learn he is the reason it occurred.
 However, the battered Enterprise arrives at Starbase Seventeen where Spock starts his investigation into Kirk disappearance.
 Events quickly transpire that sends Kirk with a Klingon fleet into Federation space, but along the way the deception starts to unravel and completely falls apart as the two hostile factions face off with one another.